Carl Jackson

 Carl Eugene Jackson (born September 18, 1953) is an American country and bluegrass musician.
-Jackson's first Grammy was awarded in 1992 for his duet album with John Starling titled "Spring Training."
-In 2003 Jackson produced the Grammy Award-winning CD titled Livin', Lovin', Losin': Songs of the Louvin Brothers – a tribute to Ira and Charlie Louvin.
+Jackson's first Grammy Award was awarded in 1992 for his duet album with John Starling titled Spring Training.
+In 2003, Jackson produced the Grammy Award-winning CD titled Livin', Lovin', Losin': Songs of the Louvin Brothers – a tribute to Ira and Charlie Louvin.
 He also recorded one of the songs on the CD, a collection of duets featuring such artists as James Taylor, Alison Krauss, Dolly Parton, Johnny Cash, Emmylou Harris, and others.

 Biography

 Jackson's musical career began in childhood.
-At the age of 14 he was invited to play banjo for Jim and Jesse and the Virginia Boys, one of the most respected bluegrass bands at that time.
+At the age of 14, he was invited to play banjo for Jim and Jesse and the Virginia Boys, one of the most respected bluegrass bands at that time.
 After five years with Jim and Jesse, Jackson tested the musical waters elsewhere before landing a job with Glen Campbell.
 Jackson remained in Campbell's band for 12 years.

 Jackson continued to work in Nashville as a songwriter and musician.
-Between 1984 and 1985, he charted three singles on the Billboard country music charts, including the No. 44 hit "She's Gone, Gone, Gone".
-Jackson was also named Bluegrass music's MVP in 2006.
+Between 1984 and 1985, he charted three singles on the Billboard country music charts, including the number 44 hit "She's Gone, Gone, Gone".
+Jackson was also named bluegrass music's MVP in 2006.
 He also earned the International Bluegrass Music Association's Song of the Year award in 1990 for "Little Mountain Church House", which was recorded by Ricky Skaggs and the Nitty Gritty Dirt Band.

 Jackson has written songs performed by Glen Campbell ("Letter To Home"), Garth Brooks ("Against the Grain", "Fit for a King"), Alecia Nugent ("Breaking New Ground"), Terri Clark ("Hold Your Horses"), and Rhonda Vincent ("I'm Not Over You"), among others.

-Jackson's "Lonesome Dove" was recorded by co-writer Larry Cordle and Lonesome Standard Time, Ricky Skaggs, Trisha Yearwood, and Tim Hensley, in addition to his own rendition on the album with John Starling, "Spring Training", which featured Emmylou Harris and her Nash Ramblers band.
+Jackson's "Lonesome Dove" was recorded by co-writer Larry Cordle and Lonesome Standard Time, Ricky Skaggs, Trisha Yearwood, and Tim Hensley, in addition to his own rendition on the album with John Starling, Spring Training, which featured Emmylou Harris and her Nash Ramblers band.
 The CD was released in 1991.
-Jackson received a Grammy award that year for "Spring Training".
+Jackson received a Grammy Award that year for Spring Training.
 In 2003, he was awarded another Grammy for producing the album Livin', Lovin', Losin': Songs of the Louvin Brothers.

-In 2010–11 Jackson produced Mark Twain: Words & Music as a benefit for the Mark Twain Boyhood Home & Museum in Hannibal, Missouri.
-The double album was a collaboration with his childhood friend, Cindy Lovell, and tells Twain's life in spoken-word and song.
+In 2010–11, Jackson produced Mark Twain: Words and Music as a benefit for the Mark Twain Boyhood Home and Museum in Hannibal, Missouri.
+The double album was a collaboration with his childhood friend, Cindy Lovell, and tells Twain's life in spoken word and song.
 It features Jimmy Buffett as Huckleberry Finn, Garrison Keillor as narrator, Clint Eastwood as Twain, and Angela Lovell as Susie Clemens.
 Singers include Brad Paisley, Emmylou Harris, Vince Gill, Rhonda Vincent, Ricky Skaggs, Sheryl Crow, and more.
 Also in 2011, Jackson was honored by the Mississippi Humanities Council for his musical legacy.
-Jackson was furthered honored by his home state of Mississippi with the installation of a Country Music Trail Marker located at 143 South Church in his hometown of Louisville.
+Jackson was further honored by his home state of Mississippi with the installation of a Country Music Trail Marker located at 143 South Church in his hometown of Louisville.